link1905/system-design-101/content/docs/system-administration/system-recovery.md

 ## Data Reconciliation

-Data reconciliation is the process of comparing two or more datasets to identify and resolve any discrepancies between them.
+**Data Reconciliation** is the process of comparing two or more datasets to identify and resolve any discrepancies between them.

 This process is frequently used in distributed database systems, particularly for ensuring data consistency between nodes, such as a primary node and its replicas, or between different shards.